bangsluke/bangsluke.github.io/docusaurus/docs/SDLC/02-planning-and-design.md

 ## Planning Phase

 **Planning** involves defining the scope, objectives, and feasibility of the project.
-It starts with requirement gathering—understanding exactly what the stakeholders need.
+It starts with requirement gathering - understanding exactly what the stakeholders need.

-- **Feasibility Study:** Can we build it?
-(Technical, Economic, Legal check).
+- **Feasibility Study:** Can we build it? (e.g. technical, economic, legal checks).
-- **Requirement Analysis:** Detailed breakdown of features (Functional and Non-functional).
+- **Requirement Analysis:** Detailed breakdown of features (functional and non-functional).
 - **Project Scheduling:** Estimating timelines, resources, and costs (often using Agile methodologies).

 ### Planning Key Deliverables